netzkern/butler/docs/templateSurveys.md

 #### After hooks
 - cmd: command to execute `string`
 - args: arguments `[]string`
-- enabled: a template expression
+- enabled: a template expression which has to evaluate to `true` when `false` the command is skipped

 ## Access survey results in hook scripts